 I'm not going to spend much time on the actual Greaseweazle CLI as its own wiki covers that pretty well.
 Instead I want to cover some best practices I've learned using it.

 #1: Always read as flux (--raw).
 Always.
 This has three benefits.
 First, if the disk has some copy protection weirdness or similar, flux will capture that and allow you to rewrite it.
 Second, if the disk is damaged and has bad sectors, flux will preserve everything it can and potentially allow you to reconstruct the damaged data.
-Third, if you have to abort a read because a disk is marginal or damaged (see below) and you need to stop to clean the heads, the Greaseweazle software will not write out a partial file, but flux is written per-track so you can get keep the already completed tracks.
-While this will make each archived floppy much larger, floppies are small enough to start with the size should not be a concern.
+Third, if you have to abort a read because a disk is marginal or damaged (see below) and you need to stop to clean the heads or just to avoid damage, the Greaseweazle software will not write out a partial file, but flux is written per-track so you can get keep the already completed tracks.

 #3: Inspect disks before reading them.
 Be very careful imaging disks that look unusual in any way.
 As of this writing there is an ebay seller who sells 3D printed disk cleaning rigs that allow you to spin a disk inside its sleeve; consider getting these if you plan to do serious archiving.